No one likes to see a denied claim from an insurance payer. A denied claim is lost or delayed revenue for your eye care practice.

 Get Paid Faster with Fewer Coding Denials

-Fast Pay Health certified coders have extensive experience in optometry and ophthalmology coding.
+Fast Pay Health certified coders and optometric billing consultants have extensive experience in optometry and ophthalmology coding.
 Coders are well-versed in CPT and ICD-10 coding, billing with code modifiers, electronic data interchange (EDI) processes, industry standards, and maintaining 100% HIPAA compliance.

 Our billers make sure your claims are scrubbed clean and free from errors before we submit them—decreasing claim denials and delivering a consistent and positive cash flow for your practice.